rrgalvan/hydstokes-sipdg-addons/README.md

 Specifically, it contains:

 - Test suite for SIP Discontinuous Galerkin models applied to Hydrostatic Stokes equations.

-- The LaTeX fonts for a poster presented in EHf2016 (Gijon)
+- The LaTeX source files for a poster presented in EHf2016 (Gijon)